Painting the floor: Here's how!

 Step 5: Varnish the floor

 Now paint your prepared floor.
-On average, two coats of paint are enough to achieve an opaque result.
+On average, 2 coats of paint are enough to achieve an opaque result.
 Depending on the base and target colour, especially with white on dark wood, more may be necessary.
 Make sure to paint the coats rather thinly.

 Give each coat approx. 4 - 6 hours to dry.